 But the safety in Greece is something I too can verify from experience.
 I moved to Greece as a single woman 30 years ago.
 I have traveled alone, lived alone, and walked alone in this country and its cities, villages, and islands and I can say totally say that I have never felt in danger or threatened in any way.

-This said and on the occasion of International Women’s Day this week, The Greek Vibe looks at solo female travel to Greece and answers all your questions.
+This said and on occasion of International Women’s Day, The Greek Vibe looks at solo female travel to Greece and answers all your questions.

 Q&A: Female Traveling Alone in Greece